Your lifestyle

-We obviously recommend that you check the trainer has accredited qualifications and a current first aid certificate - a simple process if choosing a personal trainer from the NRPT.
-We ensure that all trainers are checked so you don't have to!
+We obviously recommend that you check the trainer has accredited qualifications and a current first aid certificate - a simple process if choosing using the NRPT.
+We ensure that all trainers are level 3 qualified, so you have the assurance of knowing they are!

 If you ask yourself the right questions at the beginning about you and your lifestyle, you'll save time, money and the hassle of looking for another trainer if it doesn't work out.